NiuTrans/ODEs-in-Vision-and-Language/README.md

 Here we present an article entitled "Ordinary Differential Equations in Vision and Language".
 It aims to review the foundational applications of ODEs in computer vision and natural language processing.
 We explore how ODEs inspire and construct advanced AI models through three progressive levels: First, we interpret classic residual networks and their variants as direct discretizations of ODEs, examining how this perspective guides the design of architectures such as Transformers.
 Second, we introduce neural ODEs based on fully continuous-time modeling and their applications in flows.
 Finally, we discuss diffusion models as a connection between discrete and continuous frameworks.
 We outline how they model generation processes in vision and language from the perspective of differential equations.

 This article seeks to maintain a balance between depth and readability.
 It provides a systematic explanation of the essential concepts and methods of ODEs while covering their typical applications in language and vision tasks.
 Overall, this work can serve as a systematic introductory guide to ODEs and their applications in deep learning.

+Here's the articel in pdf <a href="./chapters/nlp-book.pdf" target="_blank">[pdf].

+We also seperate each chapter to faciliate reading.